Investigating Dark Matter-Admixed Neutron Stars with NITR Equation of State in Light of PSR J0952-0607: Results and Discussions

-The deformation of a neutron star in the presence of a companion star is measured by the tidal deformability, denoted by $\lambda=(2/3)k_2/C^5$, where $k_2$ and $C$ are the second Love number and compactness of the star \cite{Hinderer_2008, Kumartidal_2017}.
-We calculated the dimensionless tidal deformability ($\Lambda=\lambda/M^5$) for the NITR EOS and displayed it in the lower right panel of Fig.\ref{fig:smr-td}.
+The deformation of a NS in the presence of a companion star is measured by the tidal deformability, denoted by $\lambda=(2/3)k_2/C^5$, where $k_2$ and $C$ are the second Love number and compactness of the star \cite{Hinderer_2008, Kumartidal_2017} respectively.
+We calculate the dimensionless tidal deformability ($\Lambda=\lambda/M^5$) for the NITR EOS {along with IOPB-I and FSUGarnet} and display it in the lower right panel of Fig.\ref{fig:smr-td}.
 The predicted $\Lambda_{1.4}$ satisfies the limit ($\Lambda_{1.4}\leq 800$) given in Ref. \cite{Abbott_2017}; however, this limit is slightly above the upper bound of $\Lambda_{1.4}=190_{-70}^{+120}$ \cite{Abbott_2018}.
 The inclusion of DM inside the NS results in a significant change in the tidal deformability.
-When $k_f^{\rm DM}$ increases from 0.0 GeV to some finite value, the tidal deformability starts to decrease due to its dependence on the mass and radius of the star.
+When $k_f^{\rm DM}$ increases from 0.0 GeV to some finite value, the tidal deformability starts to decrease due to its dependence on the mass and radius of the NS.
 We increased $k_f^{\rm DM}$ up to 0.05 GeV and observed that the gravitational bound is satisfied for a canonical NS.
-The properties of the neutron star for both the canonical and maximum mass cases are summarized in Table \ref{tab:sf_data}.